 The Type of Business

-Next, assess the nature of your business.
+The nature of your business can determine what you need to consider for email compliance.
 For instance, if you're in the healthcare sector in the U.S., HIPAA regulations will affect how you handle patient information in emails.

 The Type of Emails You Send